 4. NPDES Multi-Sector Generic Permit for Stormwater Discharge Associated with Industrial Activity.
 New Condition

 Any storm water discharges associated with industrial activity on the site shall be in accordance with all applicable provisions of Chapter 62-621, F.A.C.
-For industrial activities at the site that result in a discharge of stormwater to surface waters of the State or into a municipal separate storm sewer system, and fall under any one of the 11 categories of industrial activities identified in 40 CFR § 122.26(b)(14), a Multi-Sector Generic Permit for Stormwater Discharge Associated with Industrial Activity shall be obtained as applicable.

 [Section 403.0885, F.S.; Rule 62-621.300, F.A.C.]